romka/romka/content/blog/2025/hosting-static-web-site-on-ipfs/index.en.md

 With these settings, each time the IPFS daemon receives a request for `<hostname>`, it fetches the default CID or IPNS entry linked to the requested hostname from DNS.
 As a result, site visitors don't need to remember the front page's CID -- it’s automatically pulled from DNS.

 ### IPNS
 With dnslink, the responsibility of specifying the website's front page CID shifts from users to the website developer.
 If an IPFS link is used in dnslink, the DNS entry will have to be updated every time the site is updated.
-This is inconvenient, so it's better to use IPNS -- InterPlanetary Name System—here instead.
+This is inconvenient, so it's better to use IPNS -- InterPlanetary Name System -- here instead.
 I already mentioned it in the [previous blog post]({{< relref "/blog/2025/ipfs/#but-why-is-data-immutable-and-what-is-the-point-in-it" >}}).

 The idea is simple: each IPFS node has a unique cryptographic key, and a permanent IPNS alias associated with this key can be created for each node.
 This IPNS alias can be linked to any CID.
 Then, instead of a CID, an IPNS alias can be used in dnslink.
 If the front page's CID changes, it's enough to update the IPNS record with the command `ipfs name publish /ipfs/<NewCID>`, eliminating the need to modify the DNS settings.